cohogainLYIT/addams_app/README.md

 ### Communication

     Slack is the preferred method of communication.
-    If a demonstration is required use Microsoft Teams.
-If possible record the session and upload to the Slack channel.
+    If a demonstration is required use Microsoft Teams (Record if possible).
     No Slack communications between 23:00 and 08:00.
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.